 Alexander Newman is Professor of Management and Associate Dean (International) for the Faculty of Business and Law, at Deakin University, Australia.
 Alex’s main research interests include entrepreneurship, leadership and organizational behaviour.

 Andrea North-Samardzic is Senior Lecturer in the Department of Management and the MBA Director in the Faculty of Business and Law, at Deakin University, Australia.
-In addition to entrepreneurship, Andrea’s areas of expertise include leadership, educational technologies, gender in organisations, biometrics and ethics.
+In addition to entrepreneurship, Andrea’s areas of expertise include leadership, educational technologies, gender in organizations, biometrics and ethics.